lereedjr/Financial_Well-being/README.md

 # Financial Well-being Survey Analysis

 ## Intorduction
 I used the survey data from the Consumer Financial Protection Bureau on financial well-being.
-The survey data was released in October 2017 and can be found [the survey’s website]. (https://www.consumerfinance.gov/data-research/financial-well-being-survey-data/)
+The survey data was released in October 2017 and can be found [the survey’s website](https://www.consumerfinance.gov/data-research/financial-well-being-survey-data/)

 The dataset consists of over 200 variables that are used to examine financial well-being and understand what factors influence financial well-being.
 The idea of financial well-being is derived from a sense of financial security and having a freedom of choice in the future and present.